Queuety

 Workflow Signals

-Workflows can pause and wait for an external event using signals.
-The wait_for_signal() builder method inserts a step that blocks the workflow until your application (or an external system) sends the named signal via Queuety::signal().
+Workflows can pause and wait for external input using signals.
+The wait_for_signal() and wait_for_signals() builder methods insert steps that block the workflow until your application, an operator, or another system sends the expected signal via Queuety::signal().

 The ->wait_for_signal() method